 2 See Ramchal’s Ma’amar Haikkurim, Inyan Hanisim, on the whole subject of miracles.

 3 Hence, a miracle is a purposeful decree on G-d’s part — an alternative Divine option — that transcends the natural course of events and is based on a specific need to “fine tune” things in order to achieve ultimate perfection.

-As we’d said, behind each and every entity in the world stands a “transcendent force” that’s linked on a vital, mystical level to it (1:5:2).
+5 As was pointed out, behind every entity in the world stands a transcendent force that’s linked to it on a vital, mystical level (see 1:5:2 above).

 6 Aren’t these the very things that we would love to know about ourselves?
 The point seems to be that we’d lose our free will if we knew much of this.